alecGraves/whitespac3/README.md

 ## Usage:
 There is an example file that I use while I work on the object called test.py

+This will 'compile' the code in test.py into whitespace code:

+    python3 test.py

 ## Future:
 I am still working on stuff.
 Recently, I added comparisons, basic loops, and other stuff.